After Placement of Dental Implants

 Pain

-You should begin taking pain medication as soon as you feel the local anesthetic wearing off.
-Take prescribed medicationsas indicated.
-Ibuprofen 800mg every 6-8 hours not to exceed 3200mg daily for an adult.
+If Ibuprofen is prescribed, please take 800mg every 6 hours not to exceed 3200mg daily for an adult.
 If the pain is greater than 6 out of 10, please take narcotics as prescribed.
 Usually hydrocodone/Tylenol 5mg/325 is given.
-Please take 1 tablet every 4-6 hours.
-Consult our practice for individuals under 12 years of age.
-Try to alternate the pain medication.
+Please take 1 tablet every 6 hours.
+Consult your doctor for individuals under 12 years of age.

 Antibiotics